 Students who miss an examination must provide written documentation (i.e., doctor's note) of the absence to their instructor and must arrange to make up the exam before the next scheduled class.
-Arrangements must be made at least 24 hours prior to the next scheduled class.
-Students who do not write the exam by the next scheduled class will receive a "0" for the exam unless other arrangements have been made with the instructor.
+Arrangements must be made no less than 24 hours before the original exam time.
+Students who do not make arrangements on this timeline will receive a "0" for the exam unless other arrangements have been made with the instructor.
+Exams will not be reweighed.

 If ill health is an issue, students are encouraged to seek attention from a health professional.
 Campus health and counselling will normally provide documentation only to students who have been seen previously at these offices for treatment or counselling specific to conditions associated with their academic difficulties.
 Students who feel that requests for consideration have not been dealt with fairly by their instructors may take their concerns first to the Head of the discipline, and if not resolved, to the Office of the Dean.
-Further information can be found here.
+Further information can be found <a href="https://example.com/heat-students-new-mailto-seek-attention-new-